hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. The script write the output of ls -la into the file ls_cwd_content
 9. The script duplicate the last line of a file into the same file
 10. It removes all the .js files in the current directory
+11. Ti count the number of directories and sub-diretories